 6. Graft your toe together using stockinette grafting.
 If you need help with this final step, here’s a great tutorial.

 And voila!
 You have your very own vanilla sock recipe that’s tailored to your own unique feet.
+A good, basic sock recipe will help you crank out socks with ease.
 I hope you enjoy your new socks and stay cozy for years to come.